theo-armour/agenda/3-1-heritage/3-1-heritage-happenings/2024/04-april/2024-04-heritage-happenings-text.md

 Monday, 1 April at 3:00 in Morgan Parlor
 Born in Glen Ellyn, Ill., David Saliamonas taught himself to play by ear and to improvise at the age of five.
 Eventually, he earned a scholarship at the Manhattan School of Music, where he received both his Master’s and Bachelor’s degrees.
 David has been hailed as one of the most expressive and individual pianists of his generation and critics have described him as a “tremendous talent who plays with great intensity and feeling.”
 He has performed throughout the US and Canada, as well as in France, Italy, Spain, Portugal, Belgium, Germany, Austria, Poland, Switzerland, Turkey, China, Japan, and Australia.
 His live performances of works by Rachmaninoff and Scriabin are regularly broadcast internationally by the France-based music television station Mezzo.

-Simon Melov: Exercise: The Ultimate Magic Bullet for Longevity Wednesday, 3 April at 11:00 in Friendship Hall
+Simon Melov: ExercisEleanor: The Ultimate Magic Bullet for Longevity Wednesday, 3 April at 11:00 in Friendship Hall
 If exercise were a pill, it would be the biggest blockbuster drug of all time!
 Regular physical activity is the best thing you can do for your health and longevity.
 What’s the optimal amount, and do we really need to do those 10,000 steps a day?
 Dr. Melov will talk about the best ways to get moving.
 And just wait until you hear about his exercise regimen!